-NOTE 1: 0 m AGL corresponds to ground UEs.
+NOTE 1: For mobility evaluations, UMa-AV scenario as described in Table A.1-1 is baseline and RMa is second priority.

-NOTE 2: Aerial UE height is constant throughout the simulation.
+NOTE 2: 0 m AGL corresponds to ground UEs.

-Editor’s Note: FFS whether and how to model variable height, e.g. for take-off and landing scenarios.
+NOTE 3: Aerial UE height is constant throughout the simulation.

-NOTE 3: Total number of UEs and ratio of Aerial UEs are same as in A.1.
+NOTE 4: Total number of UEs is same as in A.1.
 However, for mobility evaluations, all UEs are assumed to be outdoor.

 A.2.2 UE Placement and Trajectories